FlipsideCrypto/solana-models/models/descriptions/tables/fact_decoded_instructions.md

 {% docs fact_decoded_instructions %}

 ## Description
 This table contains one row per decoded instruction on the Solana blockchain, including program ID, event type, and detailed instruction metadata as recorded on-chain.
 It only includes decoded data for programs for which we have the IDL (as listed in `core.dim_idls`).
-It enables record-level analytics, program usage tracking, and event segmentation for the Solana blockchain.
+For most analytics use cases, `core.ez_events_decoded` is preferred, as it contains all the information in this table plus additional extracted fields (such as decoded_accounts, decoded_args, decoding_error) for easier analysis.
 Each row represents a decoded instruction, supporting detailed analysis of protocol interactions, program calls, and event flows.

 ## Key Use Cases
 - Analyze decoded instructions and program calls